 A new and more flexible Home Rule Act was ratified by Parliament in 2005.
-The new act will make it easier for the Faroese Government to take over special matters.
+The new act will make it easier for the Faroese Government to take over so-called "Special Matters".

 The Parliament also ratified another important new treaty with Denmark regarding foreign relations.
-The new act will allow the Faroese Government on its own to negotiate and become signatory to certain bilateral and multilateral agreements, if these only concern special matters for which the Faroese Government has full responsibility.
+The new act will allow the Faroese Government on its own to negotiate and become signatory to certain bilateral and multilateral agreements, if these only concern Special Matters for which the Faroese Government has full responsibility.